Avi-Zucker/Time-evolution-of-deterministic-card-games/README.md

 It is useful for understanding how deterministic systems Time-evolution depened on the intial condition.

 # Files
-game_<name>.py — runs a single deterministic game
+- `game.py` — runs a single deterministic game

-analyze.py — runs many games and collects statistics
+- `analyze.py` — runs multiple games and collects statistics

 # Example Use Cases
 Analyze the distribution number of turns until a game ends